 Round Wood Pavers

-Flagstone or "Crazy-Paving"
+Flagstone or 'Crazy-Paving'

-Where rocks abound, stone is a solid candidate for paths.
+Where rocks abound, stone is a solid candidate for cheap walkway ideas.
 If your yard has slabs of slate, limestone slabs or other relatively flat stones, simply make a flagstone path.
 No need to dress or cut the stones for precise placement, just fit them together like a jigsaw puzzle using the natural shapes.

 Simple Clay Walkway